kanzure/nanoengineer/README.md

 tar -zxvf nanoengineer-chroot.tar.gz

 # mount these things if you want the GUI to work
-for i in tmp proc dev; do mount --bind /$i nanoengineer-chroot/$i; done
+for i in tmp proc dev; do sudo mount --bind /$i nanoengineer-chroot/$i; done

 # jump in
 sudo chroot nanoengineer-chroot/